Mount Fox RouteIntermediate

 The more , the harder the FKT will be to beat.
 Learn about Fastest Known Times.

 Register or login as a VIP and get yourself on the FKT leaderboard!

 From the trail head basically follow the DOC orange triangle markers and then the blue/orange poles above the treeline.
 This is a tough, very steep trail and it pays to keep an eye on the markers throughout the entire route - especially in the dark or bad conditions.
 The track starts off relatively easy but then quickly climbs up very sharply.
 The majority of the trail is under a tree canopy and has a lot of slippery rocks and hundreds of tree roots to conquer.
 There are very steep sections which require plenty of scrambling and some actual climbing skills up old creek beds and tree root systems.
 If it is or has been raining (quite likely on the west coast) then chances are these tree roots will be very slippery and there will be large bog/mud patches.
 Just keep an eye on the markers and you will be fine.

 At around the 3km mark you will start to climb out the treeline and through an alpine tussock area.
 You will pass a trig point at 1021m to further climb to higher alpine tussock grassland with scattered small tarns.
-The summit is at 1345m in this flatter grassland area.
-You will see from my mapping I carried on further to a higher point.
-This was because there was nothing to mark the summit of Mount Fox.
-So be aware the summit is not marked.
+The summit is at 1345m in this flatter grassland area where the Doc sign is.
 If it is clear you will apparently get amazing views down onto Fox Glacier and the surrounding Southern Alps.
 Be prepared for sudden weather changes and snow storms.
 And be careful on the return route as the tree roots can be treacherous.

 Features of interest

 Brilliant views of Fox Glacier and Southern Alps on a clear day.